DasCarstel/ig-dm-reels-autodownload/README.md

 # Instagram DM Reels Auto-downloader (DM Reel Bot/Downloader)

+# This fork is very early in development, and I am very new to GitHub, but the main difference is that I wanted the reels not to land in a singular folder.
+Instead, I wanted them to be sorted by different chats.

 This script monitors Instagram direct messages and downloads reels shared via direct messages every 30 to 60 minutes into a `download` folder.
 It uses the [instagrapi](https://github.com/adw0rd/instagrapi) library to access and interact with Instagram.

 ⚠️ Warning ⚠️